DKarandikar/xray/README.md

 You should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.

+Alternatively using the transparent mtmproxy:

+4. Create and edit your own `mitm-config.json`
+5. Run `transparent.sh`
+6. Launch target app on decive
+7. Do stuff, terminate script, terminate app

+Results should be the same but no need to setup HTTP proxy on the device, only install the CA

 ## process the logs

 1. create a copy of `config.sample.json` called `config.json`